arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ## Setting the scene

 Security of data is an increasingly important consideration.
-In 2020 there were over 1 billion personal records compromised in the U.S. alone through username/password attacks—an increase of 450% over the year before.
+In 2020 there were over 1 billion personal records compromised in the U.S. alone through username/password attacksï¿½an increase of 450% over the year before.
 In the U.K. in the first half of 2020 the staggering amount of nearly 4 billion records were breached through 815 data attacks.
 There are numerous ways of protecting data, from secure passwords to encryption and air gaps, but the most often overlooked type of attack is the physical attack on a system, and within this the most prevalent is an attack caused by an unaccounted visitor.
 Innovative ways of solving problems such as this are what drives new industry and expanding infrastructure and links with Global Goal 9.

 In this project you will explore some new hardware, the HuskyLens, to use Artificial Intelligence (AI) to carry out facial recognition of new visitors (this could be to your front door, or even your bedroom, depending on where you keep your most important data).
-You will also be introduced to the _IFTTT_—if this then that—concept, which will enable notifications on your mobile phone.
+You will also be introduced to the _IFTTT_ï¿½if this then thatï¿½concept, which will enable notifications on your mobile phone.

 ## Success criteria